Baby Jesus theft: United Kingdom

 Nativity scene thefts, generally including the theft of the baby Jesus, have been reported across the United Kingdom.
 In Wales, a baby Jesus was stolen two years in a row from a city center nativity scene in Cardiff.

+On 22 December 2021, the baby Jesus from the nativity scene in Preston, Lancashire was stolen as the display was vandalised and found without a baby Jesus the next morning.
+In hopes of the baby Jesus returning, local councillors published a tweet asking for the baby Jesus to be returned anonymously to the Town Hall before Christmas Day.
+The baby Jesus was found by local restaurant owners and returned in time for Christmas Day.

 United States

-Many communities across America have suffered thefts of baby Jesus figurines, and, in some instances, entire nativity scenes.
+Many communities across America have experienced thefts of baby Jesus figurines, and, in some instances, entire nativity scenes.
 Periodically, it is reported that these are part of a regional or national trend, but as these thefts are inconsistently tracked, this may simply reflect trends in how they are reported.

-In 2008, a baby Jesus was stolen from First United Methodist Church in Kittanning, Pennsylvania, and replaced with a pumpkin.
+In 2008 a baby Jesus was stolen from First United Methodist Church in Kittanning, Pennsylvania, and replaced with a pumpkin.
 In Eureka Springs, Arkansas, a thief stole the baby Jesus statue from a public display, along with the concrete block and chain that was supposed to act as a deterrent.
-Some communities suffer repeat baby Jesus thefts.
+Some communities experience repeat baby Jesus thefts.
 A baby Jesus was stolen in December 2008 from a Stony Point, New York, town display.
 The nativity had been vandalized the year before, and a menorah next to it had been toppled and broken.

 Some figurines have been defaced with profanity or Satanic symbols.
 In December 2008, for example, a fiberglass baby Jesus valued at US$375 was stolen from a Eureka Springs, Arkansas, park and later recovered, but it had been defaced by racial slurs, a swastika, and a Hitler mustache.
 The eyes were also blacked out and pieces had been broken off.

-In 2009, a wave of such thefts across the United States was reported in The Guardian.
+In 2009 a wave of such thefts across the United States was reported in The Guardian.
 Two men in Kentucky were sentenced to 45 days in jail for ripping a baby Jesus out of a scene installed at the side of a private house.
-In December 2015, as many as five baby Jesus statues were stolen from the lawns of churches in northern New Jersey.
+In December 2015, as many as five baby Jesus statues were stolen from the lawns of churches in North Jersey.

 In his autobiography, The Long Hard Road Out of Hell, the American singer Marilyn Manson admitted playing a prank in which he and a few friends stole figurines of Jesus then replaced them with hams.
 They sent a communique to a newspaper posing as a black radical group saying that it was a protest against "the plasticisation of the black man's wisdom with the so-called 'white Christmas'."